bitcoindevkit/bitcoindevkit.org/content/descriptors_in_the_wild.md

 ### 2. Creation of the multi signature descriptor for each wallet

-To build a multisig wallet, each wallet owner must compose the descriptor adding:
+To build a multisig wallet, each wallet owner must compose the descriptor
+adding:
 * his derived extended **private** key AND
 * all the extended **public** keys of the other wallets involved in the multi signature setup

 *The different nature of the two keys (one is private and one is public) is due to the fact that each wallet, to be able to partially sign the transaction, **must manage the private key of the wallet's owner*** AND have the other party's public key.
 Otherwise if we put both public key, we would obtain a watch-only wallet unable to sign the transactions.
 If we had both extended private keys inside the descriptor, we would allow each party to finalize the transactions autonomously.

 #### In Bitcoin Core:

-In our case, the multi signature descriptor for Bitcoin Core will be composed with:
+In our case, the multi signature descriptor for Bitcoin Core will be composed
+with:

 * The BIP84 derived Extended **Public** Key from BDK
 * The BIP84 derived Extended **Private** Key from Core.

 BDK wallet's owner will send to Core's owner the derived xpub for this purpose.
 This is how the Core's multisig descriptor will be created and put into an environment variable:

 ```
 export core_rec_desc="wsh(multi(2,$BDK_xpub_84_for_rec_desc,$core_xprv/84'/0'/0'/0/*))"
 ```

-Where of course `$BDK_xpub_84_for_rec_desc`is the derived master public created in BDK and received by Core's owner. the meaning of what is before and after is illustrated in the doc that explain the use of [Output Descriptors in Bitcoin Core][Output Descriptors].
+Where of course `$BDK_xpub_84_for_rec_desc`is the derived master public created in BDK and received by Core's owner.

+The meaning of what is before and after is illustrated in the doc that explain the use of [Output Descriptors in Bitcoin Core][Output Descriptors].

 We add the necessary checksum using the specific `bitcoin-cli` call.